 Unfortunately, there is no special test to tell you whether or not your Sweet’s syndrome is being triggered by medication.
 However, if it’s suspected that your Sweet’s syndrome is drug-induced, your doctor will:

-- Stop the medication that is possibly causing your Sweet’s syndrome.
+- Stop the medication that’s possibly causing your Sweet’s syndrome.
 Your Sweet’s syndrome should then start to settle down, but you may still need treatment.

 - Re-introduce the medication (rechallenge) to see if your Sweet’s syndrome flares-up again.
 Sometimes, your doctor will decide that this isn’t necessary or safe.